-My team, among others, demonstrated that schizophrenia’s origins are most likely in fetal/perinatal periods of brain development.
+My team, among others, demonstrated that schizophrenia’s origins are most likely in fetal/perinatal periods of brain development (#42, 43, 94).
 Thus, I hypothesized that explanatory mechanisms regarding sex differences involved understanding sex differences in brain development.
-Beginning in 1989, I received NIMH and NARSAD awards to support supplemental training in clinical neuroscience (neuroanatomy and brain imaging) to provide me with the ability to investigate this.
-My studies of sex differences in cognitive functions resulted in several publications identifying specific domains in which women had relative preservation of function, i.e. language, executive functions, verbal memory, and olfaction.
-Using sophisticated structural MRI techniques, my team showed that cortical brain regions implicated in the processing of these domains showed sex differences in brain volume in schizophrenia.
-Further, based on animal studies, the brain regions implicated were rich in gonadal hormone receptors compared with other brain regions.
-This work suggested that the effects of gonadal hormones on the brain during fetal and/or perinatal development would contribute to understanding sex differences in schizophrenia and normal sex differences in the adult brain, with implications for sex differences in brain function and activity in adulthood.
-Current studies are focusing on the associations between hormonal dysregulation and brain activity deficits in the stress response circuitry and in memory and working memory in major psychiatric disorders.
-My research program, called the Clinical Neuroscience Laboratory of Sex Differences in the Brain, has been ongoing for over 20 years (cnl-sd.bwh.harvard.edu; mddscor.bwh.harvard.edu).
+Beginning in 1989, I received NIH grants to support additional training in clinical neuroscience (neuroanatomy and brain imaging).
+Our studies of sex differences in cognitive functions identified specific domains in which women had relative preservation of function, i.e. language, executive functions, verbal memory, and olfaction (#25, 30, 31, 37,65).
+Using sophisticated structural MRI techniques, my team showed that brain regions implicated in these domains showed sex differences in brain volumes in schizophrenia (#40, 46, 48).
+These brain regions were rich in gonadal hormone receptors, suggesting that the effects of gonadal hormones on the brain during fetal development contributed to understanding sex differences in schizophrenia in brain (#46, 48, 69), sex differences in the adult healthy brain (#38, 46,62,76), and sex differences in adult brain function and activity (#61,62,76).
+This led to a series of studies that focused on associations between hormonal dysregulation and brain activity deficits in stress response circuitry and memory circuitries across major psychiatric disorders (#64, 85).
+More recently, this work on memory extended to investigations of the fetal programming of sex differences in the risk for memory decline and Alzheimer’s disease risk with aging.